arvidn/libtorrent/trunk/docs/manual.rst

 info-hash, the torrent file will be downloaded from peers, which requires them to support the metadata extension.
 For the metadata extension to work, libtorrent must be built with extensions enabled (``TORRENT_DISABLE_EXTENSIONS`` must not be defined).
 It also takes an optional ``name`` argument.
-This may be 0 in case no name should be assigned to the torrent.
-In case it's not 0, the name is used for the torrent as long as it doesn't have metadata.
+This may be left empty in case no name should be assigned to the torrent.
+In case it's not, the name is used for the torrent as long as it doesn't have metadata.
 See ``torrent_handle::name``.

-If the torrent doesn't have a tracker, but relies on the DHT to find peers, the ``tracker_url`` can be 0, otherwise you might specify a tracker url that tracks this torrent.
+If the torrent doesn't have a tracker, but relies on the DHT to find peers, the ``trackers`` (or the deprecated ``tracker_url``) can specify tracker urls that for the torrent.

 If you specify a ``url``, the torrent will be set in ``downloading_metadata`` state until the .torrent file has been downloaded.
 If there's any error while downloading, the torrent will be stopped and the torrent error state (``torrent_status::error``) will indicate what went wrong.
-The ``url`` may also refer to a magnet link.
+The ``url`` may refer to a magnet link or a regular http URL.

+``dht_nodes`` is a list of hostname and port pairs, representing DHT nodes to be added to the session (if DHT is enabled).
+The hostname may be an IP address.

 If the torrent you are trying to add already exists in the session (is either queued for checking, being checked or downloading) ``add_torrent()`` will throw